Updated: 19th January 2020

 People had told me to enjoy my time in Scotland, or how jealous they were I was going on a tropical escape – so I’m not exactly going on a whim by saying a fair few people don’t know where this near arctic archipelago sit (here’s a handy map link, if you are in that boat).

 I tried to research as I would for a typical trip before committing, but the internet came up short.
 The wildlife was well documented in close up, the haunting and bleak images of the 1982 war were still prime position on the Google rankings – but there wasn’t really anything telling me how it felt to travel to these far-flung outposts, beyond red phone telephone boxes and mugs of tea stereotypes.
-I wanted to know what the Falkland Islands experience would be like, but as much as I searched, the more confused I came about what to expect.
+I wanted to know what the Falkland Islands experience would be like, but as much as I searched, the more confused I came about what to expect from one of the worlds most unique island destinations.

 So I decided to say yes to the assignment with the tourism board and write a diary.
 I guess it could be an itinerary although I would mix up what I did a little as you’ll see in my Falkland Islands travel guide, but more so I wanted to detail how it felt, how I felt, and what it was actually like to travel to these islands and, most importantly, to answer the question: is a journey to the Falkland Islands worth it?